christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     word "Aesar" (also spelled "Aeser" or "Aisar"), meaning god or divine, likely derives from the Egyptian Asar.
 The Greek language adds a "K" to foreign words, so Aesar -> Greek Kaesar -> Latin Caesar.
-This title also resembles the the Scythian/Hurrian "Kur-Sar" (Sun King), the Phoenician "Kosar" (sun god), Assyrian "Aššur" (god) Scythian "As" (lord) and Scythian Sar (king), and also Cyrus the Great's title (Kuruš (Cyrus) = Khur (Sun) + -uš (lord)).
+This title also resembles the the Scythian/Hurrian "Kur-Sar" (Sun King), the Phoenician "Kosar" (sun god), Assyrian "Aššur" (god) Scythian "As" (lord) and Scythian Sar (king), Kšar (from the Old Persian Xšaya = king) and also Cyrus the Great's title (Kuruš (Cyrus) = Khur (Sun) + -uš (lord)).
--   Christ: In ancient Egypt Karast is a person who is anointed as a Heru (Hero) during their lifetime.
-When they are deceased they receive a great honor as a KRST or Ausar (Osiris).
-Heru = Hero-Horus-Heracles (Hercules) Heracles, Hercules, Hero, Christ, are all titles directly derived from the word HERU.
-Egyptian Karast ("Anointed One") = Greek Christos ("Anointed One").
-Also likely related to Krishna (Sanskrit) = "Dark Serpent" (from Kṛṣṇa = "black," linked to Ananta-Shesha, the cosmic serpent), Kurios (Greek) = "Lord," and "Kur" (Sumerian: "Mountain Serpent").
+-   Christ: Kur-Ist (Scythian: Kur, "mountain serpent" + Ist, "being/existence").
+This ties to Sumerian "Kur" (mountain/dragon), Vedic "Kṛṣṇa" = "Dark Serpent" (from Kṛṣṇa =
+    "black," linked to Ananta-Shesha, the cosmic serpent), Avestan Kavi-Rist (Kavi, king-priest + Rist, order/truth) and Greek Kurios =   "Lord".
 Christ is identical to the title Soter.
 Several historical figures were Christs/Soters.
 In Isaiah 45:1 the jews called Cyrus the Great "The Anointed One".
 Alexander the Great was also a Chréstos/Soter